cosmos/sdk-tutorials/starport-blog/tutorial/02-cli-list-posts.md

 # List posts

-To list created posts we will be using `blogcli query blog list-posts` command. `list-posts` subcommand hasn’t been defined yet, so let’s do it now.
+To list created posts we will be using `blogcli query blog list-post` command. `list-post` subcommand hasn’t been defined yet, so let’s do it now.
 [Query commands](https://docs.cosmos.network/master/building-modules/querier.html) from the CLI are handled by `query.go`.

 ## x/blog/client/cli/query.go